-The oregano, basil, and mint make the sauce feel light and fresh while the garlic, onion, and olive oil balance out the acidity in the tomatoes.
+Oregano, basil, and mint add a fresh touch, while garlic, onion, and olive oil balance the acidity in the tomatoes.

 Class up your next brunch with this simple and refreshing bellini recipe.

-The creamy parmesan sauce is the star of the show made with mozzarella and parmesan cheese.
-Spinach and bell peppers keep it fresh and add a bit of color.
+The parmesan sauce is made with mozzarella, and it’s packed with spinach and bell peppers for a pop of color.

 17. Stuffed Shells

-Italian stuffed shells are a fun and delicious meal that will satisfy even the pickiest of eaters.
+Italian stuffed shells are a fun and delicious meal that’ll satisfy even the pickiest of eaters.

-After stuffing cooked shells with your ricotta and parmesan cheese mixture, they’ll get topped with the tastiest meat sauce.
+The shell-shaped pasta is stuffed with creamy ricotta and parmesan cheese and topped with flavorful meat sauce.

 You’ll never need to visit Olive Garden again after making this copycat Olive Garden Alfredo sauce.